DavidJVitale/davidjvitale.com/src/_posts/alaska-roadtrip-2017/2019-05-22-retrospective.md

 ## Reflection

-As I reflect on this trip from 2 years ago, I feel very blessed at all I was able to experience with such amazing friends.
-Kevin, Isaac, and Joey -- thanks so much for sharing in this with me.
+As I reflect on this trip from 2 years ago, I feel very blessed for all I was able to experience with such amazing friends.
+Kevin, Isaac, and Joey -- thanks so much for sharing this experience with me.
 Here's to the next trip!